-Natural language processing (NLP) is an offshoot of artificial intelligence (AI) that helps the system perceive ‘natural language’ that's utilized by humans.
-The way humans speak and the intent or emotion behind a statement is something machines find difficult to understand.
-That is where NLP comes into play.
-It understands the basic techniques of word definition, phrases, sentences, and texts, as well as syntactic (knowledge of word meanings and vocabulary) and semantic processing (understanding the combination of phrases).
-It also develops applications such as machine translation (MT), question-answering (QA) ), data retrieval, discussion, document production, and recommendation programs.
-This is why NLP plays an integral role in helping search engines, customer support systems, business intelligence, and speaking assistants.
-Alexa, Siri and Google homes are a few examples of AI that use NLP.
+The human language is incredibly complex and machines find it difficult to understand things like intent, emotion, and nuance.
+Enter NLP.
+Natural language processing (NLP) is an offshoot of artificial intelligence (AI) that helps the system perceive ‘natural language’ that humans use.
+NLP narrows the communication gap between humans and computers.
+It understands the basic techniques of word definition, phrases, and sentences.
+It also understand syntactic (knowledge of word meanings and vocabulary) and semantic processing (understanding the combination of phrases).
+It can be used to develop applications such as machine translation (MT), question-answering (QA), and recommendation programs as used by companies like Netflix.
+This is why NLP plays an integral role in helping search engines, customer support systems, business intelligence, and speaking assistants like Alexa and Siri.

 Supervised learning is a system used by NLP that helps determine the best mapping function between known data input and expected known output.
-Unsupervised Learning models are equipped with the intelligence and automation to work on their own and automatically discover information, structure, and patterns from the data itself.
+Unsupervised learning models are equipped with the intelligence and automation to work on their own and automatically discover information, structure, and patterns from the data.

 The combination of each supervised and unsupervised learning provides large support to the linguistic communication process.
 For instance, text analytics fuses unsupervised and supervised learning to grasp technical terms during a document and their elements of speech whereas unsupervised learning is committed to finding a mutual relationship between them.